breekmd/MobileDetector.Core/README.md

 MobilePlatform?
 GetPlatform();
 ```

-MobilePlatform enum has a few common platforms explicitly enumarated, however if it detects a mobile but can't parse the enum it will return ```MobilePlatform.Unmapped```
+MobilePlatform enum has a few common platforms explicitly enumarated, however if it detects a mobile platform but can't parse the enum it will return ```MobilePlatform.Unmapped```